To commemorate the 50th Anniversary of the Experimental Television Center we asked artists and friends to share their recollections and thoughts.

 Eric Ross

+We moved to Binghamton, NY in 1973. and began working in 1975 at The Experimental Television Center in Binghamton and Owego, NY, with video, synthesizers, guitar and the Theremin.
+It was an important independent center, and was a foundation for us.
 Here we did our first Use of video and photography with music to create multimedia works, First synthesizer workshop at ETC with Gary Hill, First Theremin built at ETC from a kit from SW Texas instruments in 1975, I used it in my solo concerts from 1978-present day.
+The ETC was an open space and creative environment for video and other arts, dance, music and photography.

 Hank Rudolph